TRUST-FS: Tensorized Reliable Unsupervised Multi-View Feature Selection for Incomplete Data: Experiment

-\textbf{Parameter Sensitivity and Convergence Analysis.} We examine the sensitivity of TRUST-FS to the parameters \(\gamma\), \(\lambda\), and \(\tau\) by investigating how its performance varies with changes in these parameters and the feature selection ratio (FR).
+We examine the sensitivity of TRUST-FS to the parameters \(\gamma\), \(\lambda\), and \(\tau\) by investigating how its performance varies with changes in these parameters and the feature selection ratio (FR).
 As shown in Fig.~\ref{sensitivity}, the ACC values exhibit only slight fluctuations when varying \(\gamma\) and \(\lambda\), whereas varying \(\tau\) results in relatively larger fluctuations.
 Furthermore, Fig.~\ref{convergence} presents the convergence curves of TRUST-FS on ORL and Scene datasets, showing a sharp drop within the first few iterations and stabilization after approximately 20 iterations.